 The suicide of Robin Williams has brought this to our attention.
 Many, many articles and stories have been written about Robin Williams since his tragic death.
 He was one of the funniest men to entertain an audience.

 The news of Williams' tragic death shocked the world.
-We had come to believe his smile and his light-hearted humor.
+We believed his smile and his light-hearted humor.
 He sold to us his life of glamor and happiness through his smile that he presented to world, his audience.
 We believed the joy he portrayed while in front of his audience extended into his personal life.
 He was talented at covering up depression.

-So many not only looked to Robin Williams as having it all but look to many other people of the public stage.
+So many not only looked to Robin Williams as having it all but look too many other people of the public stage.
 They portray what they want us to believe and we believe what they portray.
 They sell us the idea that wealth, fame and status are synonymous with joy, happiness and peace.
-Not true for Robin Williams as evident by him ending his life.
+Not true for Robin Williams as evident by the ending his life.